 Who needs a beach when you have over 25 easily accessible public pools in Madrid just waiting for you to cannon-ball right in?
 Here in Madrid, we gotta learn how to make do with the lack of sandy shores.
 But that is no problem considering the number of sport facilities with public pools located all throughout the city!
+The city’s official public pools will be open for use starting on Saturday, May 13th 2023 until Sunday, September 5th.
+So keep reading to discover all the amazing pools you can enjoy this summer!

 If you’re willing to make a two hour trek, then check out some of the natural pools that surround Madrid.
 Indoor swimming more your style?
 Then check out this article about indoor pools across Madrid that are open year round.
 Or, do you prefer a little more exclusivity?
 Check out these summer rooftop pools in Madrid.